📸 How to Take a Perfect Tongue Photo

 Step 5 - Keep your tongue still, take 2-3 photos, and select the clearest one.

-Tips: Take photos in the morning before eating or drinking for most accurate results.
+Tips: Take photos in the morning before eating or drinking for a more consistent comparison.

 Avoid sticking your tongue out forcefully as this can change its natural color.

-Ensure good focus - your tongue should be sharp and clear.
+Ensure good focus so tongue features are sharp and clear.

 Accessibility note: This transcript is provided for users who prefer to read the content or require screen reader support.
 The full video content is identical to this text transcript.